Tzaturyan/Probability-theory-and-mathematical-statistics/README.md

 with the variance of the general population equal to 25 sq.cm.
 The sample size is 27, the sample average is 174.2.
 Find the confidence interval for the mathematical expectation with a reliability of 0.95.
+# Lesson 7.
+Multidimensional statistical analysis.
+Linear regression
+The values of the bank borrowers' wages (zp) and the values of their behavioral credit scoring (ks) are given: zp = [35, 45, 190, 200, 40, 70, 54, 150, 120, 110], ks = [401, 574, 874, 919, 459, 739, 653, 902, 746, 832].
+Using mathematical operations, calculate the coefficients of linear regression, taking wages as X (that is, zp is a feature), and the values of the scoring score as y (that is, ks is the target variable).
+Make a calculation both using intercept and without.
+Calculate the linear regression coefficient for wages (zp) using gradient descent (without intercept).
+Perform calculations as in paragraph 2, but with the intercept calculation.
+Take into account that the coefficients must be changed at each step simultaneously (that is, changing one coefficient should not affect the change of the other during one iteration).